 Illinois Student Assistance Commission Monetary Award Program (MAP)

 This program is administered by the Illinois Student Assistance Commission (ISAC) and assists Illinois residents who attend an approved Illinois college.
 Awards are based on information reported on the Free Application of Federal Student Aid (FAFSA).
 ISAC rules limit eligibility to dependent students whose parents are Illinois residents and to self-supporting or independent students who have resided in Illinois for 12 continuous months prior to September 1 of the award year for which the grant is made.
-Students who have used a total of 75 map credit units without obtaining a junior academic level will not be eligible for the MAP grant until he/she reaches a junior academic level.
-Maximum Award $4,770
+Maximum Award $7,200